-- a requirement that if borrowings under the Wells Facility Revolving Line of Credit exceed 90% of availability, we will maintain a certain fixed charge coverage ratio (defined as consolidated EBITDA less non-financed capital expenditures and income taxes paid to consolidated fixed charges, in each case as more fully defined in the credit agreement governing the Wells Facility); and - a requirement under the GCI Facility that we maintain a maximum total net leverage ratio, which was 4.00 and 4.25 as of December 31, 2015 and December 25, 2014, respectively (defined as the ratio of consolidated total debt net of unrestricted cash to consolidated EBITDA, in each case as more fully defined in the credit agreement governing the GCI Facility).
+a requirement that if borrowings under the ABL Facility exceed 90% of availability, we will maintain a certain fixed charge coverage ratio (defined as consolidated EBITDA less non-financed capital expenditures and income taxes paid to consolidated fixed charges, in each case as more fully defined in the credit agreement governing the ABL Facility).

-The covenants under the GCI Facility become more restrictive over time.
-As of December 31, 2015, the Company was in compliance with its debt covenants.
+The Term Loan Facility has no financial maintenance covenants.
+As of December 29, 2016, the Company was in compliance with its debt covenants.

-Deferred Debt Issuance Costs
+Deferred Debt Issuance Cost and Original Issue Discount

-Deferred debt issuance costs related to our Wells Facility Revolving Line of Credit of \$930 thousand and \$1,093 thousand as of December 31, 2015 and December 25, 2014, respectively, are included in Other assets on our Consolidated Balance Sheets.
-Deferred debt issuance costs related to our Wells Facility Term Loan A and GCI Facility of \$528 thousand and \$693 thousand as of December 31, 2015 and December 25, 2014, respectively, are included in Term loans on our Consolidated Balance Sheets.
-Amortization expense was \$421 thousand, \$403 thousand, and \$889 thousand for the years ended December 31, 2015, December 25, 2014, and December 26, 2013.
+Deferred debt issuance cost related to our ABL Facility and our Prior ABL Facility of \$1,274 thousand and \$930 thousand as of December 29, 2016 and December 31, 2015, respectively, are included in Other assets on our Consolidated Balance Sheets.
+Deferred debt issuance cost and original issue discount related to our Term Loan Facility of \$9,257 thousand as of December 29, 2016 and Prior Term Loan Facility and GCI Facility of \$1,644 thousand as of December 31, 2015 are included in Term loans on our Consolidated Balance Sheets.
+Amortization expense was \$954 thousand, \$692 thousand, and \$656 thousand for the years ended December 29, 2016, December 31, 2015, and December 25, 2014.